ShubhM28/index-backtest-api/README.md

 Tests the edge case where no securities pass the filter criteria.
 Expected: Returns an empty weights dictionary gracefully without crashing.

+## Example Test Case Outputs

+You can view actual API JSON responses generated for each test case in the [examples/](examples/) folder.

 ## How to Run

 ```bash